Quantcast

 “Our water costs about a penny a gallon, it is New York’s greatest bargain, and it is absolutely the safest and healthiest choice for your family,” said Department of Environmental Protection Commissioner Rit Aggarwala.
 “We should drink as much of that and as little bottled water as possible.”

 Fixing the leak and securing the water supply for future generations will become the DEP’s largest repair project to date, estimated to cost $2 billion.
-The reroute of water through the new tunnel will take at least six months to complete.
+The water supply switchover will take at least six months to complete.

 “It’s a big project, but I want to assure New Yorkers that we are ready for this, and we have planned for every scenario,” added Aggarwala.

 In the worst-case scenario, the commissioner noted that they have ample water reserves to last the duration of the project.
-They also made the decision to kick off the project in the colder months because less water is used by residents.
+They also made the decision to kick off the project in the colder months because it’s when residents use less water.

-City Council Member James Gennaro, who recalled talks of this project when he took office over two decades ago, praised the city officials for the initiative.
+City Council Member James Gennaro, who recalled talks of this project when he took office over two decades ago, attended the conference and praised the city officials for the initiative.
 He reinforced calls to drink tap water from reusable containers and refuse bottled water.

-The project has been over 20 years in the making due to the sheer scale of the aqueduct, which is the largest tunnel in the world.
-It measures 85 miles long and lies 600 feet beneath the Hudson River.
+The Delaware Aqueduct Repair project has been over 20 years in the making due to the sheer scale of the aqueduct, which is the largest tunnel in the world at 85 miles long.
+But this final phase of the initiative is expected to solidify the city’s water supply for years to come.

-Workers spent the past six years drilling the new tunnel, which officials say will never leak.
-The new tunnel is 21 feet in diameter, with 7 feet of casing made up of cement, concrete and steel layers.
+Workers spent the past six years drilling the new tunnel, which the commissioner said “is not leaking and never will” due to superb engineering.
+The new 2.5-mile tunnel is 21 feet in diameter, with a solid 7 feet of casing made up of cement, concrete, and steel layers.

 The commissioner called out the Deputy Commissioner for the Bureau of Water Supply, Paul Rush, who has earned the reputation of “NYC’s chief mixologist” after three decades at the agency.